parkeralexjm/everyday-alchemy/README.md

 ![Single page](./readme_images/final-single.PNG)

+## Challenges

+* Some images from the API are pretty bad

+This is an external API issue, to solve this I would have to create my own API Some instructions/ingredients are not rendered fully Use a scroll or dropdown option to allow displaying a full list of ingredients and instructions.

+* API is restricted to maximum 100 items but querying for *all* cocktails is over 100.

+To solve this in the future I would paginate the requests or responses to ensure that I am able to view and search all of the cocktails instead of loading in all the cocktails on page load.

+## Wins

+- Strong theming for the pages, visuals using teal/gold to try and portray an idea of extravagence.
+- The data in the API is structured in an awkward way to retrieve, with multiple names and objects to dig down to useful parts.
+In order to display these in a nice way I destructed and created my own data structure after the API call.

 ## Key Lessons

-- Strong theming for the pages
-- Destructuring the data from the api and creating an array to display the ingredients.

-## Challenges

-- Some images from the API are pretty bad quality
-- Some instructions/ingredients are not rendered fully by the api
-- API is restricted to maximum 100 items but querying for *all* cocktails is over 100. (prefiltered)
+- My original plan had the collection displaying every cocktail from the database at once.
+In order to simplify this I implemented pagination to reduce the visual clutter and streamline the way recipes are viewed.

 ## Future improvements